keineahnung2345/docker-tutorial/swarm/README.md

 jl8rh4aza9hfcrx9oy2xf3xi9     myvm2               Ready               Active                                  18.09.0
 </pre>

+## Use a docker-machine shell to control the swarm manager
-## Configure a docker-machine shell to the swarm manager
+Configure a docker-machine shell to the swarm manager
 ```sh
 eval $(docker-machine env myvm1)
 ```
+This allows you to use your local docker-compose.yml file to deploy the app “remotely” without having to copy it anywhere

 Verify that myvm1 is now the active machine:
 ```sh